How to Make Buckwheat Flour

 When the buckwheat is dry, it's time to add the buckwheat to a food processor or blender to chop it so finely that it turns into flour.
 Make sure you use a fairly new blade that can chop the buckwheat so finely.

 And you're finally done!
-Now you can make amazing gluten-free recipes such as gluten free bread or gluten free brownies.
+Now you can make another amazing gluten-free recipe: gluten free bread.

 If you want to read similar articles to How to Make Buckwheat Flour, we recommend you visit our Recipes category.